chromatone/chromatone.center/theory/rhythm/groove/index.md

 ---
 title: Syncopation, swing and groove
-subtitle: The propulsive quality or "feel" of a rhythm and swung notes to serve it
+description: The propulsive quality or "feel" of a rhythm and swung notes to serve it

 date: 2021-09-05
 ---